mdmoinn/Power_BI_Project/README.md

 Based on analysis, following recommendations can be utilized:
   - AM&ACP Supplier is found to be most reliable & most liked supplier, buyers can prefer this supplier for Non-Ferrous materials
   - BIPL, SSI & APPPL generates high volume for Ferrous material, Buyers can prefer BIPL & APPPL.
 SSI Supplier falls in No-Go strategy
-  - Electronics Devision & Automotive Engineering sector to be focused on improvement to generate revenue
+  - Electronics Division & Automotive Engineering sector to be focused on improvement to generate revenue